 Elephants skin

 The skin of an elephant can weigh up to 900kg.
 More specifically, the skin of the African elephant is more wrinkled than their Asian cousins.
-This helps them the elephant to retain moisture.
+This helps the elephant to retain moisture.

 Elephants diet